cubenicke/Fury/README.md

-/fury attackrage <number> - sets minimum rage required when using Heroic Strike or Cleave /fury rage <number> - sets maximum rage allowed when using abilities to gain rage /fury bloodrage <number> - sets minimum percent of health required when using Bloodrage /fury hamstring <number> - sets maximum percent of health allowed when using Hamstring on NPCs /fury berserk <number> - sets minimum percent of health required when using Berserk /fury deathwish <number> - sets minimum percent of health required when using Death Wish
+/fury attackrage <number> - sets minimum rage required when using Heroic Strike or Cleave /fury rage <number> - sets maximum rage allowed when using abilities to gain rage /fury bloodrage <number> - sets minimum percent of health required when using Bloodrage /fury debuff - Try remove debuff in rotation, might use consumables /fury hamstring <number> - sets maximum percent of health allowed when using Hamstring on NPCs /fury berserk <number> - sets minimum percent of health required when using Berserk /fury deathwish <number> - sets minimum percent of health required when using Death Wish